Brain Aneurysm Overview

 - Pseudoaneurysm is the dilatation of an artery that forms when the artery is injured by abrupt, severe trauma.

-Brain aneurysms can occur in anyone at any age, but they are more common in adults than in children and slightly more common in women than in men.
+These lesions can occur in anyone at any age, but they are more common in adults than in children and slightly more common in women than in men.
 They also occur more often in people with certain genetic diseases and blood vessel disorders.

 - High blood pressure

-How are brain aneurysms diagnosed?
+How common are brain aneurysms and ruptured brain aneurysm?

 - CT scan